-It seems to have appeared in English about 1980 (the first reference I can find is to the Compleat Cruciverbalist of 1981 by Stan Kurzban and Mel Rosen, subtitled “how to solve, compose and sell crossword puzzles for fun and profit”).
-However, Stan Kurzban tells me that Mel Rosen had encountered the word some years earlier in the title of a directory of crossword puzzle notables that was not widely circulated, which may be where La Fauci might have found it.
+Another earlier example is the title Compleat Cruciverbalist of 1981 by Stan Kurzban and Mel Rosen, subtitled “how to solve, compose and sell crossword puzzles for fun and profit”).
+Stan Kurzban tells me that Mel Rosen had come across the word some years earlier in the title of a directory of crossword puzzle notables that was not widely circulated, which may be where La Fauci might have found it.

 The word is a modern mock-Latin invention, being a translation back into Latin of the English crossword (using Latin crucis, cross, as in words like cruciform, plus verbum, word, as in verbose or verbatim).

 There is also cruciverbalism, for the art of crossword compilation or crossword fandom generally, but that is much rarer.